riccardo-pizzorni/student-analyst/.trae/rules/trae_rules.md

 ---
-description: Guidelines for creating and maintaining Cline rules to ensure consistency and effectiveness.
+description: Guidelines for creating and maintaining Trae rules to ensure consistency and effectiveness.
-globs: .cline/rules/*.md
+globs: .trae/rules/*.md
 alwaysApply: true
 ---